The Sluggard Learns Diligence from the Ant

 Wisdom rejects laziness and embraces diligent work that prepares for the future.

-9 How long will you sleep, sluggard?
-When will you arise out of your sleep?
+9 How long will you lie there, O slacker?
+When will you get up from your sleep?

 Wisdom rejects laziness and embraces diligent work that prepares for the future.